By submitting this form you confirm that you’re happy for us to contact you by phone and email.

 At this age, many people are starting new careers or looking after young children – it’s a busy time.
 Hours of study or screen time can take their toll and patients may seek a simpler solution to correct their vision.
 Caring for babies and toddlers requires parents to be up in the night, when inserting contact lenses or reaching for glasses may not be practical.

 By the time we reach our 40s, most people start to be affected by presbyopia, which makes small print difficult to read.
-While it will be common to now require reading glasses in addition to any surgically corrected vision, monovision or laser blended vision is a form of laser eye surgery that can treat presbyopia and eliminate the need for reading glasses in some suitable patients.
+While it will be common to now require reading glasses in addition to any surgically corrected vision, monovision or laser blended vision and Presbymax are forms of laser eye surgery that can treat presbyopia and eliminate the need for reading glasses in some suitable patients.

 However old you are, you’re not too old for laser eye surgery.
 The important thing is to seek treatment that is tailored to your own individual visual needs.